jlbradley1844/jlbradley1844.github.io/_drafts/a-moral-theory-of-racism.md

 Baha'u'llah spoke little about racism as such, but in broader strokes, as reflecting the spiritual equality and essential unity of mankind.
-Racism was not identified as a sin, so much as a particuar type flaw produced by lack of a virtue.
+Racism was not identified as a sin, so much as a particuar type of flaw produced by lack of a virtue.
 It is regarded as sign of spiritual immaturity or lack of development.
 Only later did Baha'i leaders point out racism as a specific moral danger, particular with regard to the American community.

 If this is the case, then it would stand to reason that racism is itself due to a particular lack of moral development.
-And that the exponents of racist beliefs are probably underdeveloped morally in other areas as well.
 This would imply that the underlying cause, rather than being due to lack of broadmindedness or education, is primarily due to a defect in moral reasoning or behavior.
 And that the solution lies in efforts to upraise moral behavior, or "spiritual" behavior as regarded